-Many patients we see have been researching their options in treating their chronic joint pain.
+Many patients we see, have been researching their options in treating their chronic knee pain.
 These people come to see us because they are exploring non-surgical alternatives and have investigated various forms of regenerative medicine techniques.
 This includes the use of their own blood platelets as a healing solution, (more commonly referred to as Platelet Rich Plasma Therapy) or stem cell therapy which we will discuss below in relation to hyaluronic acid injections.

 Many of these patients, perhaps including yourself as well, have had prior discussion with doctors about hyaluronic acid injections.
 These injections can provide a good amount of pain relief, temporarily.
 But ultimately they do not regenerate tissue and they are only a stop gap measure to delaying inevitable joint replacement.